-The Commercial Curbside collection program started January 2, 1994 with approximately 200 participants and is a Governor's Award winning joint effort between the City of Columbus and the Solid Waste Management District (SWMD).
+The Commercial Curbside collection program started January 2, 1994 with approximately 200 participants and was a Governor's Award winning joint effort between the City of Columbus and the Solid Waste Management District (SWMD).
+This program is currently a SWMD only program.
 Materials collected were cardboard, computer paper and white copy paper.
 Mixed office white, junk mail and shredded paper were added to the collection program in 1997 in an effort to capture a larger portion of the commercial waste stream.
 The collaboration collects paper products using a conventional refuse collection truck and delivers materials to the recycling center for processing and shipping.